Anna Flyover: Landmarks

-Before climbing Anna Flyover (when heading in the direction towards the airport) to the left are the Oxford University Press and the U.S. Consulate, and to the right one can find the remains of the old Safire Theatre complex.
+Notable landmarks abutting the Anna Flyover include the old Safire Theatre complex, the Oxford University Press and the U.S. Consulate.

 Gemini studio has been demolished and a shopping complex called Parson Manor and a 5-star deluxe hotel called The Park have been built in its place.
 Opposite to these across the flyover lies the Semmozhi Poonga, the 20-acre, ₹ 80-million botanical garden constructed by the horticultural department.

 Traffic

 In the 1970s, over 9,000 vehicles crossed the junction during peak hour.
 By the 2010s, the stretch between Parry's Corner and Nandanam was used by over 16,000 vehicles during rush hour.
 Anna Salai is used by over 0.183 million vehicles every day.

 An average of 20,000 vehicles per hour pass through the intersection beneath the flyover.

 Developments

 The government had plans to lease out the area under the flyover to a restaurant, a shopping centre, godowns and a parking lot, and for advertising.

 A preliminary study by Chennai City Connect, an NGO working on improving traffic and transport conditions in Chennai, found that the Gemini Circle intersection costs the city ₹ 270,000 a day in petrol, human capital and ecological loss.
 There are plans to build a flyover on top of the existing flyover.
 A short-term plan at a cost of ₹ 9 million has also been planned.

 Anna Flyover is now maintained by Aircel Cellular as a part of corporate social responsibility, which has implemented LED lighting accentuating the parapets of the flyover.
 LED lighting to beautify a public structure has been implemented for the first time in India by city-based Abra Media Networks; TNRIDC, a division of Highways, has awarded the contract to Aircel starting from July 2010.